Thank you for reading our post, please rate this article at the end.

 The Future of Tri-Hull Boats

-As I mentioned previously, the tri-hull boats originated from Southeast Asian countries like the Philippines, where the community relies on watercraft for fishing and transportation of people and goods.
+As I mentioned previously, tri-hull boats originated in Southeast Asian countries like the Philippines, where the community relies on watercraft for fishing, transporting people, and goods.

 For this purpose, a marine engineer has designed a hybrid model that uses wave momentum to power the trimaran.
-Although the said ship has not finished construction, its success could open up many gates for innovations in tri-hull boats.
+Although the ship has not yet finished construction, its success could open up many doors for innovations in tri-hull boats.

 This video has been included to clarify the topic.
 Credit goes to Steven Bradshaw

-However, you need one invention to change the game completely.
+However, you need one invention to completely change the game.

 What if a smart innovation in the next couple of years brings these ancient trimarans back into the industry?
 The future is always unpredictable.